 MCDHH is committed to our mission to work with individuals, service providers, businesses, organizations, and state agencies to improve the lives and opportunities of all Deaf and Hard of Hearing Missourians.
-We will continue to add to this webpage in the coming days and weeks to keep you informed during the COVID-19 outbreak.
+We will continue to add to this webpage to keep you informed during the COVID-19 pandemic.

 COVID-19 General Information

 “Working with Deaf and Hard of Hearing Missourians in Emergencies Related to COVID-19” on Missouri 911 Service Board Resources Page

 Communication Card from University of Colorado-Denver’s Center for Inclusive Design and Engineering

 Disability service professionals are on the front lines — bringing their specialized knowledge, unique strengths, and necessary insights — to ensure that all classes are accessible to deaf and hard of hearing students as colleges and schools move them online in response to the Coronavirus disease (COVID-19).

 These five tips from the National Deaf Center on Postsecondary Outcomes at the University of Texas at Austin can help them address access issues for deaf students who use assistive listening technology, American Sign Language (ASL) interpreters, speech-to-text services, captioned media, and more, as well as provide guidance to students, faculty members, and administration and leadership.